sirbualexandru/laravel-test/README.md

-### test example: WebApp Jobs posting
+#### test example: WebApp Jobs posting

 # Develop a small app (Jobs posting/apply application).

 ## It should include next features:

+1. Authentication (Login and Registation)
-1. 2 types of users : Employer and Candidate (with registration).
+2. Types of users: Employer and Candidate
-2. Job posting (Mandatory inputs : Job name, Job Category, Experience, Salary, Description ).
+3. Job posting (Mandatory inputs : Job name, Job Category, Experience, Salary, Description ).
-3. Job applying.
+4. Job applying.
 A candidate can click apply button and it automatically will be registered as candidate to current job.
 Candidate in his profile will need to indicate next: Name, Surname, Phone, Email, Address, Experience, Skills description, Wanted salary (optional).
-4. Employer will be able to see the list of candidates that apply to his jobs offers.
+5. Employer will be able to see the list of candidates that apply to his jobs offers.
-5. Develop on MVC framework Laravel 5.*.
+6. Develop on MVC framework Laravel 5.*.
-6. Try to use OOP.
+7. Try to use OOP.
 Classes, Interfaces, Inheritance, encapsulation implementation will be a great plus.

 ## For install this app: